-- the opportunity to respond.
-Similarly, a police officer or police staff member involved in the case should also be informed of the position. - In some instances, letters of claim are issued in which possible conduct matters are identified but the letters are non-specific in terms of the allegations made and the police officers and police staff involved.
+- 127. In some instances, letters of claim are issued in which possible conduct matters are identified but the letters are non-specific in terms of the allegations made and the police officers and police staff involved.
 The complainant may then decide not to provide a complaint statement until the exchange of documents in the civil proceedings.
-This clearly has an impact on the timing of any investigation by the appropriate authority and on the ability to conduct a criminal prosecution. - This situation could leave the appropriate authority with a letter of claim as the only document upon which to base an investigation.
+This clearly has an impact on the timing of any investigation by the appropriate authority and on the ability to conduct a criminal prosecution. - 128.
+This situation could leave the appropriate authority with a letter of claim as the only document upon which to base an investigation.
 In many cases the statement of claim will provide sufficient detail for an investigation to begin, and often the appropriate authority will have other helpful materials.
 In such cases the best investigation proportionate to the circumstances should be carried out.
 Its extent will depend on the amount of information provided by the solicitor or claimant and the existence of other lines of enquiry, for example pocket note books or case file in any associated criminal case.
 A witness statement signed by the complainant is not essential to begin an investigation. - 129.
 If the IPCC receives an appeal against the outcome of the investigation in these circumstances, the decision of the complainant not to provide a complaint statement will be taken into consideration when reviewing the findings of the investigation. - 130.
-If there is insufficient information available to carry out an investigation, the appropriate authority will need to seek a dispensation or discontinuance in the usual way and meet the criteria set out in the regulations. - There is no cut-off for recording a conduct matter arising from a civil claim, i.e. where the events took place some years previously.
+If there is insufficient information available to carry out an investigation, the appropriate authority will need to seek a dispensation or discontinuance in the usual way and meet the criteria set out in the regulations. - 131.
+There is no cut-off for recording a conduct matter arising from a civil claim, i.e. where the events took place some years previously.
 However, police forces can consider whether there are grounds to apply to the IPCC to discontinue an investigation into a conduct matter.
 The IPCC applies the criteria set out paragraphs 359-389 (page 97).